-Contributions may not exceed \$2,000 a year and you must make less than \$110,000 (\$220,000 if filing a joint return) a year in household income to qualify.
-The account must be established before the beneficiary reaches 18 years of age and the funds must be used by age 30.13
+Contributions may not exceed \$2,000 a year and, for tax year 2022, your modified adjusted gross income (MAGI) must be less than \$110,000 (\$220,000 if filing a join return).
+For many taxpayers, MAGI is their adjusted gross income.
+Consult with your tax advisor to determine if you are eligible to contribute to an ESA.
+The account must be established before the beneficiary reaches 18 years of age and the funds must generally be used by age 30.
+The age limitations do not apply to designated beneficiaries with special needs.